Avelpa/3D-World/README.md

 This version has a dual-camera set-up.
 Switch between cameras by pressing `L` in the in-game mode.

+The simulation only runs in in-game mode, and can be toggled by pressing `S` in the non in-game mode.

 #### General
 Key | Function
 --- | ---